Rajin-guyok

-Rajin-guyŏk ([ɾadʑin ɡujʌk]) is a North Korean district on Rason in the Sea of Japan (East Sea of Korea) in the North Pacific Ocean on the northeast tip of North Korea.
+Rajin-guyŏk ([ɾadʑin ɡujʌk]) is a North Korean ward on Rason in the Sea of Japan (East Sea of Korea) in the North Pacific Ocean on the northeast tip of North Korea.
 It is in the Kwanbuk region and location in the south of Rason.
 North of it lies the North Korea–Russia border.

 Transport

 Rajin Station is the terminus of both the P'yŏngra and Hambuk lines of the Korean State Railway.